-Brierley recognizes that to win and retain the hearts and minds of the customer requires efforts in engaging them that strike a balance between their rational and emotional needs.
+To win and retain the hearts and minds of your brand's customers requires ongoing efforts that strike a balance between their rational and emotional needs.
 Weighting loyalty and CRM endeavors towards addressing rational needs alone is simply not sufficient and fails to recognize the complexity of consumer tribes and their brand expectations.
-To this end we have developed a proprietary methodology, the Brierley Loyalty Quotient (BLQ), to enable to brands to easily and swiftly benchmark, analyze and plan around the interplay of 14 essential rational and emotional attributes.
+To this end, we have developed a proprietary methodology, the Brierley Loyalty Quotient (BLQ), to enable to brands to easily and swiftly benchmark, analyze and plan around the interplay of 14 essential rational and emotional attributes.

-As applied to strategic and tactical objectives the benefits of a more clearly defined loyalty metric are manifest.
+As applied to strategic and tactical objectives, the benefits of a more clearly defined loyalty metric manifest themselves.
 Brand teams are better equipped to plan and execute more highly personalized and authentic messaging creating more meaningful and relevant communication programs across a range of customer segments, each of which will likely have a more nuanced brand association, experience, and preference for engagement.

-Key to evaluating emotional loyalty drivers is being able to identify which customers are more robustly connected to your brand than others.
+Key to evaluating the drivers of emotional loyalty is being able to identify which customers are more robustly connected to your brand than others.
 BLQ looks across a range of emotional attributes including brand affection, longing and anticipation.

 Looked at in terms of a holistic score or on an attribute-by-attribute basis, the insight can be used to determine the degree of resilience and forgiveness to bad experiences the customer will afford or the extent to which a brand is baked into the customer’s lifestyle.
 The application of such intelligence offers a compelling basis to provide a more meaningful program experience and address gaps that may exist when comparisons with competitor efforts are further explored.